rsdoiel/antenna/socal_north.md

 ---

-## LA fire property owners who chose to clear debris themselves must have it completed — or face consequences
+## Nearly 1,000 LA fire property owners who chose to clear debris themselves are overdue

-date: 2025-06-30, updated: 2025-06-30, from: The LAist
+date: 2025-06-30, updated: 2025-07-01, from: The LAist

-They were given until June 30 to have it done.
-Roughly 2,000 property owners declined to join the program.
+Thirty percent of overdue properties didn't receive the necessary permit to even begin removal.

 <br>